 - Organising Entity : Buddhist Library Ltd

-Due to popular demand for Insight Meditation Course, we now offer this course at the start of the year 2017, a great chance to learn insight techniques or simply refresh your practice.
+Due to popular demand for Insight Meditation Course, we now offer this course again in March 2018, this is a great chance to learn useful insight techniques or simply to refresh your practice.
 Registration is essential.

 This 6-weeks course introduces the practice of Buddhist Insight (vipassana) meditation based on the teachings of the Buddha contained within the Discourse on the Establishment of Mindfulness (Satipatthana Sutta).